 Producing Dependencies is work the selected area path is doing where other area paths are dependent on.
 It shows all work items that have a successor link to items in this area path.

-Interacting with the Report
+Interacting with the Extension

 Select ‘Dependencies Consuming’ to see what work your area is dependent on or select ‘Dependencies Producing’ to see what work you owe other areas.